Or Dasa

-Or Dasa (אור דסה; born 20 September 1998) is an Israeli professional footballer who plays as a right winger for Hapoel Umm al-Fahm.
+Or Dasa (אור דסה; born 20 September 1998) is an Israeli professional footballer who plays as a right winger for Hapoel Kfar Shalem.

 Early life

 Dasa was born in Ness Ziona, Israel, to an Ethiopian-Jewish family.
-His older brother Eli Dasa is a footballer who plays for the Russian club Dynamo Moscow, and vice-captains the senior Israel national team.
+His older brother Eli Dasa is a footballer who plays for and captains the senior Israel national team.

 Club career

 Maccabi Tel Aviv

 Having progressed the youth academy of Maccabi Tel Aviv, Dasa made his senior debut for the club on at the age of 16, when he came on as a substitute in a 3–1 loss to Bnei Yehuda.
 Dasa then continued to represent the club in the UEFA Youth League before making his league debut on 29 October 2017 in a 5–2 win over Hapoel Acre.
 Seven days later on 12 November 2017, he scored his first goal for the club, netting the winner in a 1–0 victory over Hapoel Ra'anana.